finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Meta

-The `meta` keyword inside a synonym is used to map to Rosetta [metadata](#meta-data-and-reference).
-E.g. :
+The `meta` keyword inside a synonym is used to map [metadata](#meta-data-annotation).

+In the below example, the value of the "issuer" input will be mapped to the value of the `issuer` attribute and the value of the "issuerIdScheme" metadata associated to "issuer" will be mapped to the `scheme` metadata attribute.

 ```
 issuer string (0..1)
   [metadata scheme]
   [synonym FpML_5_10 value "issuer" meta "issuerIdScheme"]
 ```

-the input value associated with \"issuer\" will be mapped to the value of the attribute issuer and the value of \"issuerIdScheme\" will be mapped to the scheme metadata attribute.

 #### Enumeration